alfonso100/mate-recently-viewed-products/readme.txt

 == Frequently Asked Questions ==

+= Is it Free? =
+Yes.
+This plugin is free, all the features are included in the free version, it doesn't require a pro subscription or membership.

 = Does it work with caching plugins? =
 Yes.
 Since product lists are loaded via AJAX using a cookie, this plugin works even when full-page caching is enabled.